ArianYp/DDB/README.md

 ## Language Segmentation Model

 Our project expects the `languagesegmentanything` folder containing the language segmentation model.
-You can obtain it by cloning the repository from [This Github repo] (https://github.com/luca-medeiros/lang-segment-anything)
+You can obtain it by cloning the repository from [This Github repo](https://github.com/luca-medeiros/lang-segment-anything).